New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Trips to the hospital and dentist to get emergency dental care without a dental insurance plan can add up quickly.
 Here are some types of dental emergencies and their costs:

 • Root canal: A root canal is typically needed when deep tooth decay, cracked teeth, gum infection or severe facial trauma take place.
-Depending on the location and severity of the issue, the cost of a root canal procedure and necessary treatments on average can range anywhere from $200 to $1,472.5
+Depending on the location and severity of the issue, the cost of a root canal procedure and necessary dental care treatments on average can range anywhere from $200 to $1,472.5

 How dental insurance can help cover emergency dental care

-Some dental insurance plans help provide emergency coverage to help make emergency dental care costs more manageable.
-Depending on your location and medical history, Aflac dental insurance offers a variety of benefits that can help cover expenses related to emergency dental procedures.
+Some dental insurance plans help provide coverage to help make emergency dental care costs more manageable.
+Depending on your location and medical history, Aflac dental insurance offers a variety of benefits that can help cover expenses related to dental emergency procedures.
 For instance, Aflac offers coverage for major services such as oral surgery.
+Additionally, getting regular dental care may help prevent an oral emergency from happening later.

 Should I get dental insurance to help cover emergency dental care?